 As of 2008, the Southeastern Wisconsin Information Technology Exchange (SWITCH) has been in existence twenty years.

 In 2008, SWITCH was the featured institution on Innovative Interface's web page dedicated to consortia.

 The 2011-2012 academic year marks the 20th anniversary of TOPCAT, our shared online catalog.
 (Timeline of TOPCAT's 20 Years)

-- Jenny Schmidt: Consortium Coordinator and Training Librarian - Jenny is the contact for office operations, ILS, Web Opac, training, and professional development issues
+- Jenny Schmidt: Coordinator of Services - Jenny is the contact for office operations, the ILS, staff training, Web Opac and professional development issues

 - Karl Holten: Systems Integration Specialist - Karl is the systems & network administration contact